ActianCorp/integration-platform-docs/docs/intro.md

-These new databases shine in many applications like [semantic search](https://en.wikipedia.org/wiki/Semantic_search) and [recommendation systems](https://en.wikipedia.org/wiki/Recommender_system), and here, we'll learn about one of the most popular and fastest growing vector databases in the market, [Qdrant](https://github.com/qdrant/qdrant).
+These new databases shine in many applications like [semantic search](https://en.wikipedia.org/wiki/Semantic_search) and [recommendation systems](https://en.wikipedia.org/wiki/Recommender_system), and here, we'll learn about one of the most popular and fastest growing vector databases in the market, [Cortex](https://github.com/qdrant/qdrant).

-## What is Qdrant?
+## What is Cortex?

-[Qdrant](https://github.com/qdrant/qdrant) "is a vector similarity search engine that provides a production-ready service with a convenient API to store, search, and manage points (i.e. vectors) with an additional payload."
+[Cortex](https://github.com/qdrant/qdrant) "is a vector similarity search engine that provides a production-ready service with a convenient API to store, search, and manage points (i.e. vectors) with an additional payload."
 You can think of the payloads as additional pieces of information that can help you hone in on your search and also receive useful information that you can give to your users.

-You can get started using Qdrant with the Python `qdrant-client`, by pulling the latest docker image of `qdrant` and connecting to it locally, or by trying out [Qdrant's Cloud](https://cloud.qdrant.io/) free tier option until you are ready to make the full switch.
+You can get started using Cortex with the Python `qdrant-client`, by pulling the latest docker image of `qdrant` and connecting to it locally, or by trying out [Cortex Cloud](https://cloud.qdrant.io/) free tier option until you are ready to make the full switch.

 With that out of the way, let's talk about what are vector databases.